baddyscience/develop/README.md

 Baddyscience's learning repository, a record of completed school works and some simple algorithmic exercises - mainly from leetcode and luogu.

+## JavaStudy

+- use *jdk1.8/jre1.8*
+- Includes a practice project ‘Pokemon’ and will soon include related school assignments
+  - ‘Pokemon’ Using the *interllij* system provided by *IDEA*, some of the basics including polymorphism were applied
+- Part of the code is commented  *((PS: what's not there won't be added) PS's PS: as usual)* :)
+- 不怕方sir双杀你就cv :(

 ## alogorithmTopic

 - only code